 Master of Engineering (Chemical with Business), my aim was to drive innovation – something that I felt required technical and financial skills at the same time.
 I also always wanted to have an industry experience while I was still at university, an experience I was lucky enough to have during my last summer vacation, working at Rio Tinto – Bell Bay Aluminium in Tasmania and travelling around on the weekends.

-When applying for an
+When applying for a

-internship, I made sure that my resume reflected myself and my expectations from the internship.
+not for credit internship, I made sure that my resume reflected myself and my expectations from the internship.
 The University workshops helped me a lot with framing up my resume.
 I was ultimately successful in gaining an internship at Rio Tinto, where I worked as a Process Engineer in the smelter.

 Starting my internship at Rio Tinto was intimidating in the beginning.
 Within seven months of arriving in Melbourne from India, I had re-packed my bags and shifted to Tasmania.
 Travelling to and from work, cooking, managing time and meeting deadlines all at the same time could be tedious but I’d always wanted to have this experience before I finished university.

 During my internship, my role involved working with a team to put together a live model to predict electrolyte levels in the cells.

 My day generally started with a technical meeting where we discussed safety issues and troubleshooting, after which I would start working on my planned tasks, meetings and projects.
 I was taught about hydration programs (essential when working in an environment where the temperatures would go up to 60 degrees Celsius) and how eight and a half hours of sleep was important and compulsory to function well.
 It was a rollercoaster – from asking people to give me a bit of their time, carrying out experiments on the site, working near the furnaces, wearing protective equipment and managing my time.

 The first advice I received from my supervisor was,